ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 If you spend enough late nights writing content and making commits, you'll inevitably end up with a merge conflict.
 These happen when you merge branches which have competing commits, and Git needs your help to decide which changes it should incorporate in the final merge.

-Git is so smart that it can sometimes resolve differences between branches and merge them automatically.
-Usually these changes are on different lines or in different files.
+Git is so smart that it can resolve differences between branches and merge them automatically...most of the time.
+Usually, these changes are on different lines or in different files.
 This makes the merge easy for the program to understand.
-But sometimes, Git won't be able to resolve competing changes without your help.
+But there will be times when Git won't be able to resolve competing changes without your help.

 Merge conflicts can happen when: